 There's a lot of back-and-forth about the real benefits of zinc when you're sick.
 Like vitamin C, it doesn't seem to prevent illness, but it does shorten the duration of colds and flu.

 For this one, definitely stick to zinc found naturally in foods.
 Zinc lozenges are too much for little bodies.

-In fact, with all of these vitamins and minerals, consult with your doctor before using supplements or feeding your kids tons of any kind of food.
-As my pharmacist dad says, everything in moderation.
+In fact, with all of these vitamins and minerals, consult your doctor before using supplements or feeding your kids a large amount of any kind of food.

 If your kid is already in the thick of a cold or the flu, these foods are not likely to do much.
 In that case, check out our 7 home remedies to ease colds and the flu.